jarviscanada/jarvis_data_eng_james/README.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_james](https://github.com/jarviscanada/jarvis_data_eng_james)

-- **[Cluster Monitor](./linux_sql)**: Implemented a Cluster Monitoring Solution to collect the hardware specifications of each node and monitor node resource usages.
-The data will be collected and stored in an RDBMS database.
+- **[Cluster Monitor](./linux_sql)**: Implemented a Cluster Monitoring Solution using Bash to collect the hardware specifications of each node and monitor node resource usages.
+The data will be collected and stored to a PostgreSQL server which runs inside a docker container.
 - **[Core Java Apps](./core_java)**: This project consists of three-part
-    - Developed a text search application.
+    - Developed a text search application using Java.
 The application can search for a text pattern recursively in a given directory, and output matched lines to a file.
     - Implemented is a data processing application which allows user to connect to the PostgreSQL database and perform actions to the tables.
+The application implements CRUD functionality with JDBC APIs, which allow users to create, read, update, and delete in PostgreSQL RDBMS.
     - Designed a command-line application that allows users to Create, Read, and Delete Tweets.
 It connects to Twitter REST API using the authentication tool OAuth and performs part of CRUD implementation.
+Post and Get request was used, and the returned tweets were processed using DAO design pattern.
 - **[SpringBoot App](./springboot)**: Programmed a REST API designed for online stock trading simulation.
 The application allows a trader to sell and buy stock.
+The application gathers market information from an online data source IEX cloud, and stores this information along with user information in a PostgresSQL database.
+Dependency management is done using SpringBoot and Maven.
 - **[Hadoop](./hadoop)**: Implemented a data analysis project performed using Spark through Zeppelin Notebook.
+World Development Indicator data was used to perform the analysis focused on Annual GDP Growth.
 The Hadoop cluster was hosted on Google Cloud.
 - **[Spark/Scala](./spark)**:  In-Progress
 - **[Cloud & DevOps](./cloud_devops)**: Not started

 ## Professional Experiences

-**Software Developer,  Jarvis, Toronto (2019-Present):** Completing a comprehensive training bootcamp on core BigData technologies by industry experts and working on projects that include Cloud, DevOps, Java, Hadoop/Spark.
-Engage with my scrum team in the capacity of the scrum master to improve team cohesion and successfully pass team code reviews.
-Building Java micro-services using Core Java, Spring Framework, and Java development tool.
+**Software Developer,  Jarvis, Toronto (2019-Present):** Completed practical coding project on core BigData technologies designed by industry experts include Cloud, DevOps, Java, Hadoop/Spark.
+Engaged with my scrum team in the capacity of the scrum master to improve team cohesion and successfully pass team code reviews.
+Built Java micro-services using Core Java, Spring Framework, and Java development tool.
+Supported teammates by assisting them in troubleshooting their code.

 **Consultant, Delbridge Solutions, Vaugh (2017-2018):** Successfully implemented Sales Performance Management (SPM) solution for clients to manage compensations.
 Designed and configured SPM solutions according to client requirements within tight deadlines.
 Gathered and analyzed client requirements in detail and provided technical and strategical consultation on best practices.
 Provided ongoing support to the client throughout implementation and achieved a high satisfaction level.
 Manage & foster strong ongoing client relationship & provide support to existing clients.